mattmakai/fullstackpython.com/content/pages/06-devops/00-devops.markdown

 ## DevOps tooling resources
+DevOps cannot be performed with tools alone, but having the right tools to augment the culture and processes is important to successful software delivery.
+The following resources discuss both Python-specific and general tools and services for DevOps environments.

 * [DevOps: Python tools to get started](https://speakerdeck.com/victorneo/devops-python-tools-to-get-started) is a presentation slideshow that explains that while DevOps is a culture, it can be supported by tools such as Fabric, Jenkins, BuildBot and Git